CHIANGEL/chiangel.github.io/_pages/about.md

   - /about.html
 ---

-I am now a senior student in [APEX](http://apex.sjtu.edu.cn/), Department of Computer Science and Technology in Shanghai Jiao Tong University, China.
-My supervisor is .
-My major research interests are about data mining and.
+Jianghao is a senior student at Shanghai Jiao Tong University, China.
+He is now pursuing a Bachelor Degree at [APEX](http://apex.sjtu.edu.cn/) lab, advised by Prof. [Weinan Zhang](wnzhang.net).
+He is also the member of Zhiyuan Honors Program.

+Jianghao's research interests include machine learning and data mining, especially, deep learning, reinforcement learning and their applications in real-world data mining scenarios including recommender system and information retrieval.

 Education and Experience
 ======